dib-lab/2020-ibd/docs/main.md

 We performed compact de Bruijn graph queries into each metagenome sample with the 41 genomes that contained predictive hashes (CITATION: SPACEGRAPHCATS).
 This produced pangenome neighborhoods for each of the 41 genomes.
 86.1% of unknown hashes shared between at least five classifiers were in the pangenomes of the 41 genomes, a 16.7% increase over the 41 genomes alone.
-This suggests that at least 16.7% of these hashes originate from novel strain-variable or accessory elements in the pangenomes.
+This suggests that at least 16.7% of shared hashes originate from novel strain-variable or accessory elements in pangenomes.
 These components are not recoverable by reference-based or *de novo* approaches, but are important for disease classification.
-Further, these pangenomes captured an additional 4.2-5.2% of all predictive hashes from each classifier (**Figure {@fig:genomes-plt}**).
+Further, these pangenomes captured an additional 4.2-5.2% of all predictive hashes from each classifier, indicating that pangenomes contain novel sequences not captured in any database (**Figure {@fig:genomes-plt}**).
 The pangenomes also captured 74.5% of all variable importance, a 24% increase over the 41 genomes alone.
 This indicates that pangenomic variation contributes substantial predictive power toward IBD subtype classification.